Azure/azure-powershell/src/ContainerInstance/docs/New-AzContainerInstanceObject.md

   - `[SecureValue <String>]`: The value of the secure environment variable.
   - `[Value <String>]`: The value of the environment variable.

-LIVENESSPROBEHTTPGETHTTPHEADER <IHttpHeader[]>: The HTTP headers for liveness probe.
+LIVENESSPROBEHTTPGETHTTPHEADERS <IHttpHeader[]>: The HTTP headers for liveness probe.
   - `[Name <String>]`: The header name.
   - `[Value <String>]`: The header value.